Our Environmental Commitment

 While we still travel to perform onsite product demonstrations and training for customers, we are now doing more and more remote demos via web conference.
 The use of this technology provides our clients with a high quality demonstration experience without the high cost and environmental impact of travel.

 Product brochures are printed at much lower volumes than in the past.
-Product brochures and ordering guides are always available electronically in .PDF format and our focus has shifted to Internet and CD delivery of our product documentation.
+Product brochures and ordering guides are always available electronically in .PDF format and our focus has shifted to Internet and where necessary, memory stick delivery of our product documentation.

 We design with the environment in mind – from design goals of reducing the number of power supplies in the unit, to not choosing parts with harmful elements in them.
 New products are recyclable, have long product life cycles, and have upgrade paths rather than forcing customers to completely replace a product when technology changes.
 Ross consistently offers a much longer support window on products we manufacture, allowing customers to keep them in service for a greater length of time.
-Our products are packaged with the environment in mind.
+Our products are packaged with the environment in mind, using completely recyclable (and recycled) materials wherever possible.
 We use on-line design reviews to reduce the use of paper and print as little as possible.
 We ensure that equipment in labs are turned off when not in use, and on high demand electricity days we reduce the number of lights in the facility.

 In many Ross products, product manuals are produced in .PDF format and shipped on CDs along with the product.
 This eliminates the use of a tremendous amount of paper as well as reducing product shipping weight.
 Customers are free to copy or print the .PDF files as required.